MICO-dk/MICO-TAX-Perfirmance-Category/readme.md

-# MICO Custom Taxonomy: Seasons
+# MICO Custom Taxonomy: Performance Category
-This is a very simple plugin, with the only purpose of adding a translation ready taxonomy named "seasons" to wordpress.
+This is a very simple plugin, with the only purpose of adding a translation ready taxonomy named "performance-category" to wordpress.

 Out of the box you wont be able to see this in the admin.
 You need to add it to an existing post type like so: